 Camping in bear country doesn’t have to be scary as long as you understand bear behavior.
-But, before setting out on your camping trip, know that there are some important “bear aware” rules you need to know to stay safe.
+But, before setting out on your camping trip, know that there are some important bear safety rules you need to know to keep you and your family safe.

-So, let’s take a look at how you can still enjoy camping but also how to prevent bears from showing up for dinner at your campsite.
+So, let’s take a look at how you can enjoy camping in bear country but also how to prevent bears from showing up for dinner or drinks at your campsite.

 Camping in Bear Country?
-Helpful Camping Safety Tips!
+Camping Safety Tips That Could Save Your Life!

 Understand Bear Behavior